warranty card (for your own records)

 SD cards do not last forever, if you think that yours may have developed a fault then try a new card before assuming your camera is faulty.

 If you think your camera has developed a fault, try a system reset as below:

 Remove all batteries & SD Card, bring the camera inside for 24hrs then test again.

 When in TEST mode, push the menu button and scroll down to “Default”, push OK to return your camera back to factory settings.

 The infrared beam is powerful so don’t position the camera too close to any solid objects as your night shots could suffer “white out” issues.
 For cameras that came out of the factory from around early 2018 onwards you may have the Infrared Brightness Adjustment feature too.
 This feature allows you to adjust the strength of your cameras infrared beam and can help reduce white out problems with night time images or video.

 Infrared Cut Filter (situated in front of the lens):

 When moving the camera in your hand you may notice the IR cut filter moving in front of the lens, this is perfectly normal.
 When the camera is in operation, it will decide if the cut filter is needed automatically depending upon light levels.

-Please click on the link below and have a read of the post as this issue is easily solved and may save you the cost of returning a camera:
+Please click on the link below (this link is accessible from the main product page on our website if you are currently reading this from a hard copy) and have a read of the post as this issue is easily solved and may save you the cost of returning a camera: